AdrianFerrari/supplies-crud-mongo/README.md

 # CRUD proyect

-Basic app than can manipulate a mongo data base
+Basic app than can manipulate a mongo data base.

 ## Screenshot